Eyjolfurak/eyjolfurak.github.io/_posts/2025-05-05-noise-complaints-nyc.md

 This notebook contains the complete analysis including data cleaning, preprocessing, and the code behind all the visualizations in this post.

+## Introduction

+In this notebook, we explore the noise landscape of New York City using 311 service request data from the past two years.
+The dataset includes millions of records from residents reporting issues related to noise everything from loud music and parties to banging and construction disturbances.

+Since the goal of this project is to understand where one might find peace and quiet within New York City, we begin by identifying which types of noise complaints are most common.
+From there, we map out where those complaints occur, breaking down the data by borough and neighborhood.
+We also take a closer look at when these complaints are most likely to happen, revealing patterns by hour and by season.

+By combining spatial, temporal, and categorical analysis, this notebook offers a deeper look into how soundi s experienced across the city.
+Whether you're planning a move or just curious about urban living patterns, this project provides a data driven guide to the noise that shapes daily life in New York.

 # Where to move within New York City?

-New York City is loud — that’s hardly breaking news.
+New York City is loud but that’s hardly breaking news.
 But how loud?
 And where exactly?
-For anyone planning to move within the city, **noise complaints** are more than just background chatter — they’re a quality-of-life issue.
+For anyone planning to move within the city, **noise complaints** are more than just background chatter.
+They’re a quality of life issue.

 Too much noise at night can ruin your sleep, stress you out, and wear down your mental health.
 This blog explores how different areas in NYC vary in terms of noise complaints.
 Using data from the city’s 311 service, we break down when and where people report noise, what kind of noise it is, and how trends differ from borough to borough.

-This isn’t just academic — if you’re someone who values peace and quiet, this information could help guide where to live (or where to avoid).
+This isn’t just academic, if you’re someone who values peace and quiet, this information could help guide where to live (or where to avoid).

 ---